MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 - Create a new MonoGame project called FuelCell.
 - In this project, create a new class file called `GameObject.cs`.

 The `GameObject` class will contain all those properties mentioned earlier and a constructor that sets the various properties to known values.
 The file containing this new class only has a few references by default (located at the top).
-To grant easy access to the MonoGame Framework assemblies, you'll need to add some MonoGame specific ones.
+To grant easy access to the MonoGame Framework assemblies, you will need to add some MonoGame specific ones.
 At the top of the file, add the following references:

 ```csharp
 using Microsoft.Xna.Framework;